-BMS is continuously evaluating the Sub-Investment Managers and investment strategies and decides on allocation and inclusion/exclusion of strategies based on a monitoring and analysis framework that has been developed over the years.
+BMS is continuously evaluating the investment teams and their investment strategies in order to support decisions on allocation and inclusion/exclusion of strategies based on a monitoring and analysis framework that has been developed over the years.
 The framework applies quantitative and qualitative analysis and considers several risks exposures including sustainability risk exposures.
 For more information on the investment process, please see the Information Memorandum for the BMS Funds and BMS UCITS's Supplement.

-BMS expects the Sub-Investment Managers to adopt RI Policies tailored to their respective investment strategies and asset classes traded, while also supportive of BMS's sustainability activities, including the environmental and social characteristics that the BMS Funds and BMS UCITS strive to promote:
+BMS expects the investment teams to adopt RI Policies tailored to their respective investment strategies and asset classes traded, and supportive of BMS's sustainability activities, including the environmental and social characteristics that the BMS Funds and BMS UCITS strive to promote: